zhullyb/monyhar/monyhar/docs/patterns/associated-data.md

 *   Having the consumer store a map between objects of class C and the consumer's C-specific data.

-## How to use this pattern in Chromium:
+## How to use this pattern in Monyhar:

-The two most commonly-used instances of this pattern in Chromium are [SupportsUserData] (especially [WebContentsUserData] and [WebStateUserData]) and [KeyedService] (usually via [BrowserContextKeyedServiceFactory] and [BrowserStateKeyedServiceFactory]).
+The two most commonly-used instances of this pattern in Monyhar are [SupportsUserData] (especially [WebContentsUserData] and [WebStateUserData]) and [KeyedService] (usually via [BrowserContextKeyedServiceFactory] and [BrowserStateKeyedServiceFactory]).